-SBA loans have generous payback periods, low-interest rates and low down payments.
+An SBA loan has generous payback periods, low-interest rates and low down payments.
 This is a great option for businesses starting out and only have a little bit of capital to work with.

 But before you apply, you should know the requirements for an SBA loan.
 Continue reading to know you qualify, all of your options, and some tips when applying.

 There are many types of SBA loans and all lenders usually have their own requirements.
 But here are the general requirements to have before applying for an SBA loan.

 Every loan and lender will usually require these aspects.

 - At least two years in business

 - A credit score of at least 620

 - At least $100,000 in annual revenue

 How does a lender get access to this information?
 You have to provide specific documents.